-Slides/transparencies for the overhead projector (OHP)
+Transparencies for the overhead projector and their preparation

 The sheets were coated with a type of acetate which held writing without it separating out into globules.
 This coating came off slightly when handled and it affected the skin.
 So there was a white strip at the side for handling.
 It was difficult, if not impossible, to prepare the transparency without handling it outside the special strip, and I for one used used to feel my fingers slightly numbed and uncomfortable afterwards.
 After a good wash they felt back to normal.

 Later, transparencies were developed without the strip, so were presumably deemed safe for the skin.
 They were also developed to take photocopying.

 Pens for preparation

 Special pens were needed to write on the transparencies.
 They were available in several colours and thicknesses and came in two types: permanent and non-permanent.
 The permanent ones always seemed to come with black outsides, so as to tell the two types apart at a glance.

 There were advantages and disadvantages to each type.
 With non-permanent pens, errors could easily and quickly be erased with a damp cloth, so allowing rethinks, but care had to be taken to keep them away from anything wet.
 Stories got around of teachers carrying them between buildings in the rain and finding to their obvious consternation that they were blank on arrival.

 Permanent pens, while not having this disadvantage did not allow for errors or rethinks.

 It was of course perfectly possible to make a transparency very quickly indeed by simply writing on it with an appropriate pen.
 However, for special presentations, particularly company meetings, something more professional was expected.
 (Remember this was at a time when word processors were in their infancy and printers were unsophisticated with only one font and font size at a time.)